landonwest815/spreadsheet-editor/FormulaEvaluator/README.md

 # Consulted Peers:

 I did not talk with any peers for this assignment.
 If I was confused with anything I used google.
+I did not talk with any peers because I didn't have any confusion with this assignment besides some small syntax concerns.

 # References: